AdobeDocs/app-builder/guides/security_overview.md

 #### Known Issue: Final and Web Annotations

-The `require-adobe-auth` annotation is not compatible with the final annotation, which is protecting default parameters in web actions.
+The `require-adobe-auth` annotation is not compatible with the `final` annotation, which is protecting default parameters in web actions.
 More precisely, the `final` annotation won't have any effect when the `require-adobe-auth` annotation is set.
 This also impacts other web action annotations such as `web-custom-options`.
 See https://github.com/adobe/aio-cli-plugin-runtime/issues/150 for more details.

-A workaround for supporting final parameters without relying on the final annotation is to set them using the [State](https://github.com/adobe/aio-lib-state) SDK.
+A workaround for supporting final parameters without relying on the `final` annotation is to set them using the [State](https://github.com/adobe/aio-lib-state) SDK.
 Parameters set in State will be shared among actions running in a same namespace.
-You can set a permanent value in State from outside a Runtime action by calling this endpoint:
+You can set a permanent value in State from outside an Adobe I/O Runtime action by calling this endpoint:
 ```bash
 curl -X POST -u <owAuth> https://adobeio.adobeioruntime.net/api/v1/web/state/put \
 -H 'Content-Type: application/json' \